slicervm/docs.slicervm.com/docs/reference/api.md

 This page documents the HTTP API exposed by Slicer for managing micro-VMs, images, disks, and operations.

+Some endpoints will fail if a trailing slash is given, i.e. `/nodes` is documented, however `/nodes/` may return an error.

 ## Authentication

 No authentication, ideal for local/dev work: